Program FAQsWhat is the origin of the name Echo?

 No. The Service to the Church component of Echo must be done at placements identified by the Echo partner diocese.
 Other ministry placements cannot count as the “service” component of Echo.

 Echo participants are young adults, most commonly recent college graduates, between the ages of twenty-two and twenty-six.

 Echo is more than an academic degree; it is a formation program that provides you with professional-ministerial development that is valuable for a variety of future career paths.
 The M.A. coursework is rigorous and varied; even students who study theology at Notre Dame as an undergraduate will find the classes challenging, new, and exciting.

 Application Process FAQsWhen is the application deadline?

 The application deadline is January 10 and the $75 fee waiver deadline is December 1.
-Echo admission offers are made in mid March.
+Echo admission offers are made on a rolling basis, beginning in mid March.
 See the Application Timetable for more information.

 Applicants who are invited to interview for Echo are expected to interview in person at Notre Dame.
 Extraordinary circumstances should be discussed with Echo staff.
 Echo covers domestic travel costs for applicants who are invited to interview.